 Redistricting Training and Presentations:

-Provided instructional training to community persons through Crowd Academy sponsored by the SCSJ.
-Persons were trainied from Alabama, Georgia, Mississippi, North Carolina, and Tennessee.
-Training centered on “How the Lines are Drawn” which included a variety of redistricting related topics: Background and Initial Considerations, Traditional Redistricting Criteria, Recent Redistricting Concepts, and Redistricting Data & Software
+Provided instructional training to community persons through Crowd Academy, sponsored by the SCSJ.
+Persons were trained from Alabama, Georgia, Mississippi, North Carolina, and Tennessee.
+Training centered on “How the Lines are Drawn” which included a variety of redistricting-related topics: Background and Initial Considerations, Traditional Redistricting Criteria, Recent Redistricting Concepts, and Redistricting Data & Software

 - Delta Days in the Nation’s Capital, Washington, DC (2020)